zio/zio/docs/howto/mock_services.md

   ZIO.unit
 ```

-How can we test it did exacly what we expected it to do?
+How can we test it did exactly what we expected it to do?

 ## Mocking